 Rodriguez won the HEBSBA Business Plan Competition earlier this year with his business, Social Stash – a third-party hub that connects social media users with organizations and their advertising budgets.
 Social Stash allows social media users with between 200-500 followers to become influencers, or brand ambassadors, by promoting a brand in exchange for money or products.

 "You are what you believe you can do."

 He said he considered himself an entrepreneur even before the Texas Business Hall of Fame scholarship and before the Business Plan Competition.
 He credits this to a belief in himself and his business.

 “A lot of people think, ‘Oh, I need the skills to be able to do this kind of stuff.’
 It’s actually not the case.
 The experience comes naturally,” Rodriguez said.
 “You are what you believe you can do, and every action after that is a stepping stone.”

-With the scholarship in his back pocket, he said he plans to focus on finishing school and continuing to grow Social Stash while giving back to the community along the way.
+With the scholarship, he said he plans to focus on finishing school and continuing to grow Social Stash while giving back to the community.

 Rodriguez and the other students will receive their scholarships at a luncheon on Oct.
 27, 2016, at the San Antonio Convention Center.
 They will also be honored at the foundation’s 34th Annual Induction Dinner later that night at the Grand Hyatt Hotel in San Antonio.